Sharaal/sql-pg/README.md

 // parameters: []
 ```

-# Extend with own fragment methods
+# Extend with own tag helpers

 It's possible to define own fragment methods by adding them to the `sql` tag: